 Reality: Someone once said that “the sooner you begin ‘writing code,’ the longer it’ll take you to get done.”
 Industry data indicate that between 60 and 80 percent of all effort expended on software will be expended after it is delivered to the customer.

 Maintenance has traditionally been divided into four types.
-The percentages given in textbooks are quite similar, but are based on studies from the early 1980s.
+The percentages given in textbooks are all similar, and based on studies from the early 1980s.
 It seems unlikely the numbers still hold, so take these with a grain of salt.
-They are all we have.
+Unfortunately, they are all we have.